Battle of the Allia: 389–366 BC: Worsening of relations with Latin League and Hernici

 In 383 BC, the Latin city of Lanuvium rebelled.
-The Roman senate decided to found a colony at Nepet in southern Etruria and allot land in the Pomptine Marshes to the Roman poor to gain popular support for a war.
+The Roman senate decided to recover Nepet from Etruscan control, and established a colonia there, and allotted land in the Pontine Marshes to the Roman poor to gain popular support for a war.
 An epidemic, however, prevented any war.
 That prompted the Romans at Velitrae and Circeii to sue for pardon, but they were dissuaded by the rebels, who also encouraged pillaging in Roman territory.
 The Latin city of Praeneste also became rebellious and attacked the territories of the Latin towns of Tusculum, Gabii, and Labici, which were Roman allies.
 In 382 BC, the Romans attacked and defeated a rebel force in which men from Praeneste almost outnumbered the force of the Roman colonists, near Levitra.
 The Romans did not attack the town because they were unsure about their success and did not think it was right to exterminate the Roman colony.

 Still, in 382 BC, Rome declared war on Praeneste, which joined the Volsci.
 The joint force took the Roman colony of Satricum despite strong resistance by the Roman colonists.
 In 381 BC, the Romans levied four legions and marched on Satricum.
 There was a fierce battle that the Romans won.
 There were men from Tusculum among the prisoners.
 After Tusculum broke its alliance with the Romans, Rome declared war on it.
 However, when the Romans entered its territory, Tusculum did not fight and was granted peace.

 In 380 BC, the Praenestines marched into the territory of Gabii and advanced against Rome's walls at the Colline Gate and encamped near the River Allia, where the Gauls had defeated Rome.
 The Romans defeated them and marched into the territory of Praeneste, seizing eight towns under its jurisdiction and then Levitra.
 Finally, they confronted Praeneste, the heart of the rebellion, which surrendered.
 In 378 BC, the Volsci ravaged the borders of Roman territory.
 The Romans sent an army to Antium on the coast and another to Electra and the mountains and applied a scorched earth policy.
 In 377 BC, a joint Latin and Volscian force encamped near Satricum.
 The Romans levied three armies: one was a reserve legion, one defended the city and the third, the largest, marched on Satricum.
 The enemy was routed and fled to Antium.
 A quarrel now broke out between the Initiates and the Latins.
 The former were inclined to give up, but the latter did not and left.
 The Initiates surrendered their city and lands.
 The Latins burned Satricum in revenge.
 Then, they attacked Tusculum, which was rescued by the Romans.